ayoub-echchamali/sclng-backend-rendu/README.md

 Contains the controller functions that parse the request, executes the necessary functions to build the response, and returns the built object.
 Uses DTOs to build consistent response object.

+For simplicty, most of the logic was kept in the handler function, but it's possible to better refactor the code with dedicated query params and caching middleware, but I felt that was beyond the scope of this test.

 - [routes.go](api/routes.go)

 Defines the API routes.